Please see below our past Guest Authors

 Sarah began her academic career at the University of York, undertaking a BA in Politics, followed by a MSc in Social Research Methods and Evaluation at Plymouth University.
 Sarah’s MSc thesis evaluated the extracurricular support currently provided to student and graduate entrepreneurs at UK HEIs.

-Sarah’s current PhD research examines entrepreneurial learning within UK HEIs.
+Sarah’s PhD research examined entrepreneurial learning within UK HEIs.
 Her research strengths include: qualitative research methods, evaluation, case study research and reflexive research.
 Subject specialisms include: Innovation and Enterprise activity at Higher Education Institutions, student led enterprise, university-business collaboration, university enterprise strategy, social research methods, political philosophy and extreme political ideologies.

 Sarah also holds a MRS certificate in Market Research and a Postgraduate Certificate in Academic Practice.
 She is an advisory board member for the National Association of College and University Entrepreneurs (NACUE).

-Second year Plymouth University Business student and enterprising inventor Feyi Ogunyeye has demonstrated a high standard of entrepreneurial spirit in his dedication to his ideas, attendance at countless skills development workshops and willingness to step out of his comfort zone and compete in a wide range of business related competitions such as two Social Storm Hackathons, the Range Business Plan competition and the BETA Enterprise Pitches.
+Plymouth University Business graduate and enterprising inventor Feyi Ogunyeye has demonstrated a high standard of entrepreneurial spirit in his dedication to his ideas, attendance at countless skills development workshops and willingness to step out of his comfort zone and compete in a wide range of business related competitions such as two Social Storm Hackathons, the Range Business Plan competition and the BETA Enterprise Pitches.
 He has shown himself to posses arguably the three most important traits of an entrepreneur; opportunity recognition, dedication and resilience.

 Guest blog post: Diary of an aspiring inventor and entrepreneur